-Host schools should use the IHSA School ID and password to enter the IHSA Schools Center.
-Note that there are new passwords for the 2013-14 school term.
-If your school needs assistnace with passwords, please contact the IHSA Office.
+Host schools should use their personal ID and password to sign into the IHSA Schools Center.
+If your school needs assistance with IDs/passwords, please contact the IHSA Office.

 Log on to www.ihsa.org and click on the Schools Center link.
-Enter your school's four-digit School ID number and password.
-On the next page, go to the "Tournament Management" area, find the row that lists the correct tournament, and click on "Winner Report" link.
+Enter your personal ID number and password.
+Go to "IHSA State Series & ScoreZone", find the row that lists the correct tournament, and click on "Winner Report" link.
 Please follow the instructions shown on the screen as you fill in the necessary information.
 Additionally, please confirm that the participant names are spelled correctly.